Meaning of Standby Letter of Credit (SBLC)

 Standard Letter of Credit vs Letter of Credit

-- A letter of creditLetter Of CreditA letter of credit is a payment mechanism in which the issuer's bank gives an economic guarantee to the exporter for the agreed payment amount if the buyer defaults.
-In international trade, buyers employ LC to reduce credit risk. is issued by a bank guaranteeing the financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
+- A letter of creditLetter Of CreditA Letter of Credit (LC) is issued by a buyer’s bank to ensure timely, full payment to the seller.
+If the buyers default, the bank pays the sellers on their behalf. is issued by a bank guaranteeing the financial institutionFinancial InstitutionFinancial institutions refer to those organizations which provide business services and products related to financial or monetary transactions to their clients.
 Some of these are banks, NBFCs, investment companies, brokerage firms, insurance companies and trust corporations. will ensure the buyer pays the seller on time.
 Commonly, the seller will receive the money after delivering the goods as a regular letter of credit does not have performance criteria clauses which are an essential part of a SLOC.

 - Hence in a letter of credit vs standby letter of credit debate, a SLOC will not ensure payment when the delivery is made.
 The payment will happen only after the conditions of the agreement are met.

-- Moreover, since it is a credit facilityCredit FacilityCredit Facility is a pre-approved bank loan facility to businesses allowing them to borrow the capital amount as & when needed for their long-term/short-term requirements without having to re-apply for a loan each time. , banks issue SLOCs only after assuring the borrower’s creditworthiness.
+- Moreover, since it is a credit facilityCredit FacilityCredit Facility is a pre-approved bank loan facility to businesses allowing them to borrow the capital amount as & when needed for their long-term/short-term requirements without having to re-apply for a loan each time. , banks issue SLOCs only after assuring the borrower’s creditworthinessCreditworthinessCreditworthiness is a measure of judging the loan repayment history of borrowers to ascertain their worth as a debtor who should be extended a future credit or not.
+For instance, a defaulter’s creditworthiness is not very promising, so the lenders may avoid such a debtor out of the fear of losing their money.
+Creditworthiness applies to people, sovereign states, securities, and other entities whereby the creditors will analyze your creditworthiness before getting a new loan..
 According to GBC International Bank, bid, advanced payment, and warranty SLOCs are also issued by financial institutions, depending on the buyer’s needs.

 Standard Letter of Credit Example